Parkers145/ThreefoldGridKDX/README.md

 ## Goal

-The primary goal of this Docker image is to run KDX in the background of an Ubuntu 22.04 system and then serve the graphical user interface (GUI) of KDX to remote end users over SSH.
+The primary goal of this Docker image is to assess the possibility of running KDX in the background of an Ubuntu 22.04 system and then serve the graphical user interface (GUI) of KDX to remote end users over SSH.

 ## Overview

 This setup allows you to run the KDX application on an Ubuntu 22.04 server while making its GUI accessible to remote users via SSH.
-The image leverages a combination of technologies and tools, including Docker, Zinit, and a set of initialization scripts to achieve this.
+The image leverages a combination of technologies and tools Zinit, and a set of initialization scripts to achieve this.

 ## How It Works